 Medium Hugger Ceiling Fans

 Medium ceiling fans are typically considered ceiling fans with blade spans between 44 and 50 inches.
-If this is the size flush-mount ceiling fan you are looking for, the Monte Carlo Clarity II houses a 17 watt LED, dimmable light and is 9.2 inches from the ceiling to the bottom of the light.
-The Clarity II also comes with a three-speed remote, and is available in brushed steel, oil-rubbed bronze or a rubberized white finish.
+This size fan would typically work best in a room 144-225 square feet (or between 12' x 12' and 15' x 15').
+The Craftmade Tempo Hugger houses a 16 watt LED, dimmable light and is 10.43" inches from the ceiling to the bottom of the light.
+The Tempo also comes with a three-speed remote, and is available in three finishes (Chrome, White, Oiled Bronze, Brushed Policed Nickel, and Satin Brass) and a larger blade span of 52".
 It is a great choice and brings contemporary style.

 Large Hugger Ceiling Fans